BigDataBiology/SemiBin/README.md

 ### Install from bioconda ###

-_Note_ : If you want to use SemiBin with GPU, you need to install Pytorch with GPU support.
+_NOTE_ : If you want to use SemiBin with GPU, you need to install Pytorch with GPU support.
 Or `conda install -c bioconda semibin` just install Pytorch with CPU support.

 ```bash
 conda create -n SemiBin python==3.7